CleverCloud/doc.clever-cloud.com/runtimes/rust/rust.md

 <div class="panel panel-warning">
   <div class="panel-heading">
-     <h4>Rust support is in private beta</h4>
+     <h4>Rust support is in beta</h4>
   </div>
   <div class="panel-body">
-    If you are interested in accessing the beta test, please contact the support.
+    If you encounter an issue, please contact the support.
   </div>
 </div>

-Clever Cloud allows you to deploy rust web applications.
+Clever Cloud allows you to deploy Rust web applications.
 This page will explain you how to set up your application to run it on our service.

 You do not need to change a lot in your application, the *requirements* will